-Any particular circuit has a fixed number of input variables, so we use circuit families as defined in Definition 9.27 for recognizing languages.
-We need to impose a technical requirement on circuit families so that they correspond to parallel computation models such as PRAMs where a single machine is capable of handling all input lengths.
+Any particular circuit has a fixed number of input variables, so we use circuit families as defined in Definition 9.27 for deciding languages.
+We need to impose a technical requirement on circuit families so that they correspond to parallel computation models such as PRAMs, where a single machine is capable of handling all input lengths.
 That requirement states that we can easily obtain all members in a circuit family.
-This uniformity requirement is reasonable because knowing that a small circuit exists for recognizing certain elements of a language isn't very useful if the circuit itself is hard to find.
+This uniformity requirement is reasonable because knowing that a small circuit exists for deciding certain elements of a language isn't very useful if the circuit itself is hard to find.
 That leads us to the following definition.

-A family of circuits $(C_1, C_2, ...)$ is uniform if some log space transducer T outputs (C_n) when T's input is 1^n .
+A family of circuits $(C_0, C_1, C_2, ...)$ is uniform if some log space transducer T outputs $\langle C_n \rangle$ when T's input is $1^n$ .